 1. Have a hearty chuckle about the situation.
-You just may feel better going forward by being light-hearted, given your unique set of circumstances.
-If you can take the situation with a grain of salt you may just have saved yourself one fewer headache in the process.
+You just may feel better going forward by being lighthearted, given your unique set of circumstances.
+If you can take the situation with a grain of salt, you may have saved yourself one fewer headache in the process.
 And, you might just discover that the situation is not as dreadful as you once perceived it to be.

 2. Get up, stretch your legs and refocus.
 Taking a break by walking to the restroom or break room can allow you to redirect your attention to the real reason why you are at work, to accomplish tasks in a more than satisfactory manner.